berntpopp/variant-linker/src/REAMDE.md

 1. **main.js**:
    - Sets up the CLI and parses arguments.
+   - Detects input format (VCF or HGVS).
-   - Calls `processVariantLinking` with the provided variant, which internally calls `variantRecoder` and `vepAnnotation`.
+   - Calls `processVariantLinking` with the provided variant, which internally calls `variantRecoder` and `vepRegionsAnnotation`.
    - Calls `filterAndFormatResults` to filter and format the results.
    - Calls `outputResults` to display or save the final results.

 2. **variantRecoder.js**:
-   - Fetches recoded variant information from the Variant Recoder API.
+   - Fetches recoded variant information from the Variant Recoder API, including the VCF string.

-3. **vepAnnotation.js**:
+3. **vepRegionsAnnotation.js**:
-   - Fetches VEP annotations from the VEP API.
+   - Fetches VEP annotations from the VEP API using genomic coordinates.

+4. **convertVcfToEnsemblFormat.js**:
+   - Converts VCF notation to the required Ensembl format for the VEP API.

-4. **variantLinkerProcessor.js**:
+5. **variantLinkerProcessor.js**:
    - Orchestrates the data processing, filtering, and formatting.

 ## Mermaid Diagram